If you are part of an NBDA P2 Group, here are answers to your questions

 - The first visualization is a line chart comparing your KPI performance over time to the group average, either monthly or as a rolling twelve-month average as selected above.

-- The second is a new chart called a “polar area” chart.
-This is a new way to compare member data at a glance.
+- The second is a chart called a “polar area” chart.
+This is a way to compare member data at a glance.

 - Each "slice" represents an individual member.
 The distance from the center is the "amplitude" of the KPI.
 For example, Member A with a gross margin of 45% will reach further from the center than Member B whose gross margin is 42%.
-The colors will correspond with the rank chart described below.
+The colors will correspond with the retailer name in the rank chart described below.